 4+1 MBA Program

-The College of Business offers a 4+1 MBA Program for qualified traditional students.
-In this program, traditional College of Business students majoring in Business Administration, Accountancy, or Management Information Systems can earn graduate credit for four MBA courses taken in their senior year of college.
-Completing the six graduate courses enables the students to earn their bachelor’s degree in four years and their Master of Business Administration degree in the fifth year.
+The Robert W. Plaster College of Business offers the 4+1 MBA Program for qualified traditional students.
+In this program, traditional business students majoring in business administration, accountancy, or management information systems can earn graduate credits for four MBA courses taken in the senior year of college.
+Completing the six graduate courses enables students to earn their bachelor’s degree in four years and their Master of Business Administration degree in the fifth year.

 The 4+1 MBA is becoming increasingly popular throughout the country.
 This program gives undergraduate students the opportunity to increase their credentials and business knowledge before entering the full-time workforce.
 Financially this program is attractive because students can earn 12 credit hours toward their master’s degree while they are still undergraduates.